Brandenlanghals/Android-App-StockPro-/README.md

 # StockPro+ Inventory Management App
 The StockPro+ Inventory Management App is designed to address the needs of businesses and organizations that require efficient management of their inventory.
-It provides a user-friendly interface to track and manage stock levels, perform inventory updates, and generate insightful reports.
+It provides a user-friendly interface to track and manage stock levels, and perform inventory updates.

 ## User Needs
 - The app aims to address the following user needs: